-- The architecture and instruction set of the processor (refer to the chip manufacturer's documentation) - The C or C++ programming language - Application development for embedded systems - The operating system of your host computer.
+- The architecture and instruction set of the 32-bit AVR microcontroller (refer to the chip manufacturer's documentation) - The C or C++ programming language - Application development for embedded systems - The operating system of your host computer.

-For more information about the other development tools incorporated in the IDE, refer to their respective documentation, see Other documentation, page 15.
+For more information about the other development tools incorporated in the IDE, refer to their respective documentation, see Other documentation, page 17.